click on the menu below to navigate this site

 The charming old streets of Ciutat Vella.

 The sun was out and the air warm when we left our hotel to walk to the tourist information center.
-We were staying in the Ciutat Vella quarter which is the oldest part of town with a history that goes back some 2,000 years!
+We were staying in the Ciutat Vella quarter, which is the oldest part of town with a history that goes back some 2,000 years!
 The Romans established the town of Barcino here, which was the seed for modern Barcelona.
-We located the first information office at the Plaza Catalunya.
-But they did not have the particular map we were seeking.
-They recommended we go to the central tourist information office at Plaza Rei Joan Carlos I. We did this stopping only for afternoon tea and to take a few photos of Gaudi's buildings along the way.
+We located the first information office at Plaza Catalunya, but they did not have the particular map we were seeking.
+They recommended we go to the central tourist information office at Plaza Rei Joan Carlos I. We did this, stopping only for afternoon tea and to take a few photos of Gaudi's buildings along the way.
 The next office did not have the hiking maps of the Pyrenees either, but they suggested a little shop.
 This shop turned out to be very close to our hotel.
 So we walked back to where we had started.

-Tuesday, June 16 2009: Barcelona, Spain
+Tuesday, June 16, 2009: Barcelona, Spain

 Gaudi's Temple.

-Poor Gaudi died in a street car accident in 1926.
-By this time he had become obsessed with the Temple De La Sagrada Familia to the point that he lived in one of the workshops on site and his clothes were threadbare; I suppose he had gone mad, a tragic end to the life of a true genius.
+Poor Gaudi died in a streetcar accident in 1926.
+By this time, he had become obsessed with the Temple De La Sagrada Familia to the point that he lived in one of the workshops on site, and his clothes were threadbare.
+I suppose he had gone mad - a tragic end to the life of a true genius.

 He was a genius.

-We did not get enough of Gaudi at his temple so we went next to his garden work, Park Guell.
-Once we left the metro we made our own route to the park.
+We did not get enough of Gaudi at his temple, so we went next to his garden work, Park Guell.
+Once we left the metro, we made our own route to the park.
 This had us walking slowly up hilly back streets until we came to the park's entrance.

 Relaxing with a Sangria by the Barcelona beach.

-It was hot and humid so we were a bit drained after this walk and Julia had lost all faith in my navigational abilities.
+It was hot and humid, so we were a bit drained after this walk, and Julia had lost all faith in my navigational abilities.
 But we had just enough strength left to keep on through the park.
-This paid off as it was not long before we came across one of Gaudi's finest works: the Park Guell.
-It is an open air terrace surrounded by gardens and wonderful views of the city below.
-True to his style there is not a straight line to be seen in his creation.
+This paid off, as it was not long before we came across one of Gaudi's finest works: the Park Guell.
+It is an open-air terrace surrounded by gardens and wonderful views of the city below.
+True to his style, there is not a straight line to be seen in his creation.
 What an astonishing structure and how lucky Barcelona is to have it.

 The evenings are long and leisurely in Barcelona.
 One of the reasons for this is that it does not get dark, this time of year, until 10:00 pm.
 We took advantage of the extended daylight and walked to the city beach.
 And what should we find there, a Dubai look-a-like building; this one was a W hotel.
-But we also discovered a completely new dimension of Barcelona, its beach culture.
-This seems to consist of people of every age, surfing, sunbathing, swimming, rollerblading, and generally enjoying the cool Mediterranean breeze; a cool end to our visit to this brilliant city.
+But we also discovered a completely new dimension of Barcelona: its beach culture.
+This seems to consist of people of every age surfing, sunbathing, swimming, rollerblading, and generally enjoying the cool Mediterranean breeze - a cool end to our visit to this brilliant city.

 Barcelona Video

-Wednesday, June 17 2009: Barcalona - Fustanya, Spain
+Wednesday, June 17, 2009: Barcelona - Fustanya, Spain

 The view from our hamlet.